GnuPG

 First the old key pair (public & secret):

-Latest command will ask you for a password 3 times: the first two correspond to the symmetric encryption and the password has to be exactly the same the first two times; third time corresponds to the key pair’s password (the one you set up while creating the new pair).
+Latest command will ask you for a password 3 times: the first two correspond to the symmetric encryption (gpg --symmetric --armor) and the password has to be exactly the same both times; third time corresponds to the key pair’s password (gpg --export-secret-keys --armor, in this case, your old key pair’s password).

 Now let’s backup the new key pair (also public & secret):